 Vision screenings have become more and more prevalent in the American school system.
 And while that’s good, they also provide a false sense of security for parents concerned about their child’s visual well-being.
 Most of these tests strictly check for visual acuity, only one part of the visual health puzzle.

 Leaving this and similar disorders untreated can have serious effects on a child’s vision.
 However, if caught early, they’re relatively straightforward to treat.
-And in order to catch them early, you’re best bet is to turn to a professional.
+And in order to catch them early, your best bet is to turn to a professional.
+These simple steps can really help in setting your children up to enjoy healthy vision for the rest of their lives.